rust-lang/book/src/ch08-01-vectors.md

 When the vector gets dropped, all of its contents will also be dropped, meaning those integers it holds will be cleaned up.
 This may seem like a straightforward point, but can get a little more complicated once we start to introduce references to the elements of the vector.
-Let's tackle that next!
+Let’s tackle that next!

 ### Reading Elements of Vectors

 Now that you know how to create, update, and destroy vectors, knowing how to read their contents is a good next step.
 There are two ways to reference a value stored in a vector.
-In the examples, we've annotated the types of the values that are returned from these functions for extra clarity.
+In the examples, we’ve annotated the types of the values that are returned from these functions for extra clarity.

 This example shows both methods of accessing a value in a vector either with